How to Connect Landline Phone to WiFi Router?

-Connecting Landline Phone to WiFi Router – Overview?
+Connecting Landline Phone to WiFi Router – Overview

-VoIP And Importance Of Router
+VoIP And The Importance Of A Router

 Considerations Before Connecting Landline Phone To WiFi Router